RedElastic/reactive-stock-trader/README.md

 ## Deploying to Kubernetes

-For instructions on how to deploy Reactive Stock Trader to Kubernetes, please view the folder here.
+For instructions on how to deploy Reactive Stock Trader to Kubernetes, you can find the deployment instructions and Helm Charts for Kafka and Cassandra here: [https://github.com/RedElastic/reactive-stock-trader/tree/master/deploy](https://github.com/RedElastic/reactive-stock-trader/tree/master/deploy)

 ## Interacting with the UI